 Before moving to another country you would naturally have a lot of questions.
 And if you don’t you should.
 The weird thing is that no matter how many questions you ask yourself or try to get answers to beforehand, you kind of just uncover more questions and more answers as you go.
 For example, one technicality I didn’t think about before moving was the how my passport expiry date would affect my work situation.
-Or, the fact that finding work can be really, really difficult (I will post soon about how to stay sane while unemployed).
+Or, the fact that finding work can be more difficult than you might expect.

 Sometimes people email me asking for advice and I’m not in a position to be able to offer legal advice of course, but can only share my experiences.
-Here are some questions that I’ve put together over the last few years that might help some of you.
-Bear in mind that rules do change and that I’m not accountable for an misinformation.
+Here are some questions that I’ve put together over the last few years that might help some people.
+Bear in mind that rules do change and that I’m not responsible for any misinformation.

 Q: If I live in Ireland, will I still need a Schengen visa to visit the EU?

 A: Yes, always.
-If you choose to live in a Schengen state instead of Ireland, you will be able to move between countries freely.
-A Schengen visa can only be obtained from embassies in Dublin so if you are living in Cork, travel will add to the application cost.
+If you choose to live in a Schengen state instead of Ireland, you will be able to move between Schengen countries freely.
+A Schengen visa can only be obtained from the relevant embassies in Dublin (country of longest stay or first entry).
+So, if you are living in Cork, travel to Dublin will add to the application process cost.

 Q: I’ve never been to Ireland before, should I go on holiday there before moving?